-Our stores feature a curated selection of differentiated, innovative products that resonate with our target customers.
+Our stores feature a curated selection of differentiated products that resonate with our target customers.
 Since our founding, Sprouts has carried a wide selection of innovative natural and organic brands that align with our mission to inspire healthy living for everyone.
 Our centralized buying strategy has always put niche brands first, and we have nurtured and grown many once-shoestring brands that now serve as category leaders.
 As we continue to grow, we are committed to growing our relationships with niche vendors to bring their unique, quality products to the millions of shoppers who visit our stores every week.
-Sprouts is on the forefront of food innovation and has paved the way for natural food trends for nearly two decades.
-We embrace product innovation, and our stores serve as an incubator for growth across the natural foods industry.
+Sprouts is on the forefront of food innovation and has paved the way for natural food trends for two decades.
+We embrace product innovation, and our stores serve as an incubator for growth across the natural foods industry, highlighting new and differentiated items in our innovation center merchandising displays.

-In 2020, we have launched more than 5,100 new and unique branded and private label products, focused purely on innovation and taste.
-We feature thousands of responsibly sourced products with certifications and attributes that are desired by our target customer base, including organic, plant-based, fair trade, gluten-free and humane certified.
+In 2021, we have launched more than 5,700 new and unique branded and private label products, focused purely on innovation and taste.
+We feature thousands of responsibly sourced products with certifications and attributes that are desired by our target customer base, including organic, paleo, keto, plant-based, non-GMO, fair trade, gluten-free, vegan, grass-fed, raw and humane certified.
 We will continue to lead in product innovation to bring more new, innovative offerings into every department of our stores.